kapenike/ddImages/README.md

 > this code is pre-alpha and not fully commented or structured

 ## To-DO
+- [ ] After edit to UI field, next data save should send null to generate new overlay sources for all, or at least log the new field as an editted source
 - [ ] Create UI builder with use of data from assets and `data structure` along with data from `data.sets`
 	- [x] Create checkbox form element
 	- [x] Allow drag and drop sorting of UI elements